Saskapult/saskapult.github.io/content/chai.md

 I'm not sure how they manage to pack so much flavour into one cup of liquid.
 I'd highly recommend visiting there and ordering some food, everything they have is delicious.

+UPDATE 2025-06-16:

+I've done it!
+I've broken the flavour barrier!
+How did I do this?
+I used 3% fat milk!
+And it made the thing around twice as good!

 **Ingredients:**
 - 2c water
 - 1c milk